 It is not limited to popular social sites like Facebook and Twitter, nor is it limited to being strictly online or only including information that you contribute.

-Social business intelligence takes this data and applies it as a tool of increasing opportunity and decreasing risk.
-Before you go, do not forget to check out Tableau vs Power BI to understand the differences between some great business intelligence software.
+Social business intelligence takes this data and applies it as a tool for increasing opportunity and decreasing risk.